Discover the Undiscovered

 The Toposa is likely to be as curious about you as you are about them though – tourism is virtually non-existent and the concept is not well understood, so expect yourself to be the focus of attention somewhat.
 To the south of Kapoeta the Toposa pan and dig for gold by the banks of a river – although the quantities are not large the presence of this resource has created something of a mini gold rush, and it is fascinating to watch the traditional methods used here.

-The Dinka Tribe:
+The Dinka Tribe Tour:

 The Dinka people are a Nilotic group with no centralized political power but are rather divided themselves into independently interconnected clans.
 Most of the Dinka community resides in Sudan's Anglo-Egyptian historical province of Bahr el Ghazal.
 The Dinka traditionally believes in one God known as Nhialic who temporarily possesses individuals and speaks through spirits.
 Later in the 19th century, Christianity was introduced by the British missionaries, and now it predominates as the religion in South Sudan.
 The Dinka are the most populous ethnic group in South Sudan accounting for 36% of the population.

-The Lotuko Tribe:
+The Lotuko Tribe Tour:

 The Lotuko are the main ethnic group living around Torit, the capital of Eastern Equatoria State.
 Although less traditional than some other groups, many of the Lotuko live in villages nestled in the hills and hidden among the rocks, which they moved to in order to escape the predations of the civil war.
 Many of the houses are perched upon raised terraces made of stones, and the general construction and location of the villages make them difficult to see from afar.
-In days gone by the Lotuko were led by a ‘rain-maker’ who was the spiritual head of a number of different villages, and it was his job to intercede with the spirits in order to guarantee rain and ensure a profitable harvest.
+In days gone by the Lotuko were led by a ‘rain-maker who was the spiritual head of a number of different villages, and it was his job to intercede with the spirits in order to guarantee rain and ensure a profitable harvest.

 In some villages, it is still possible to find the traditional stone enclosures that served as a meeting point for the men, where problems and issues relating to communal life would be discussed.
 Around 100,000 in number, the Lotuko have in many ways embraced modernity to a greater extent than other groups, but the attraction of visiting is to wander around their picturesque settlements, different from the villages of the Boya or Toposa and showing a different perspective of life here in South Sudan.

-The Nuer Tribe:
+The Nuer Tribe Tour:

 The Nuer are the second largest group in South Sudan and are also Nilotic.
 The Nuer had a white army who derived their name from applying white ash on their bodies to act as an insect repellent.
 Originally the white army consisted of armed youth and was established to protect the Nuer people's cattle from other Raiders.
-After South Sudan's independence, the white army resisted to give up their weapons due to lack of confidence in the SPLA’s ability to protect them which led to the SPLA trying to confiscate their cattle and unsuccessfully destroying their economy.
+After South Sudan's independence, the white army resisted giving up their weapons due to a lack of confidence in the SPLA’s ability to protect them which led to the SPLA trying to confiscate their cattle and unsuccessfully destroying their economy.
 The Nuer accounts for 16% of the population of South Sudan.

 The Shilluk Tribe:

 The Shilluk are responsible for establishing the Shilluk Kingdom which ruled between 1490 and 1865.
-The Shilluk King was regarded as divine but is now traditional chieftain operating in both Sudan and the South Sudan region of the Upper Nile.
+The Shilluk King was regarded as divine but is now a traditional chieftain operating in both Sudan and the South Sudan region of the Upper Nile.
 The majority of the Shilluk are Christian converts.
 The Shilluk also controls the White Nile, and Kodok is the meditating city of the Shilluk King and a place where most ceremonies take place.
 The Shilluk accounts for 3% of the population.

-The Didinga Tribe:
+The Didinga Tribe Tour:

 The Didinga live in the Didinga hills—in the valleys, on the plateaus and slopes, and on the adjacent plains of the region.
-Their neighbors include the Boya, Toposa, Dodoth, Dongotono and Lotuka/Lopit.
-There were tensions in the past but now they are generally on friendly terms and intermarry and speak a similar language to the Boya, Murle and Tenet.
+Their neighbors include the Boya, Toposa, Dodoth, Dongotono, and Lotuka/Lopit.
+There were tensions in the past but now they are generally on friendly terms and intermarry and speak a similar language to the Boya, Murle, and Tenet.
 Traditionally the Didinga arrived in their present home during the sixteen century, as part of a group migrating either from Lake Turkana or Ethiopia.
-The East and West banks of the Nile were divided during the British period into Protestant and Catholic influence spheres, which put the Didinga into the Catholic area.
+The East and west banks of the Nile were divided during the British period into Protestant and Catholic influence spheres, which put the Didinga into the Catholic area.
 Amongst some older people there remains a bit of Catholic influence, but not genuine faith.
 Culturally the Didinga are pastoralists by inclination and farmers by necessity.

 The herding of cattle is very important, and at 2000m elevation, the area has sufficient rainfall to grow two crops per year.
 They live in homesteads by clans, in round houses with cone-shaped roofs.
 They also enjoy making music and various crafts.
 Although there is a paramount chief, which is a hereditary position, decisions are made by the community, and younger people have the right to question the older.
 They desire education.
 The didinga have religious believes Like their neighbors, the Didinga accept the existence of a supreme being, and the sphere of spirits interacting with the living.
 They worship and sacrifice to spirits and gods and place great importance on the worship of dead ancestors.
 A rainmaker is an important person in the community, who performs certain rituals and is seen to carry great influence.